 2. Make your home more appealing to buyers

-Would you rather move into a home that was already future-proofed with the latest technology or one that would likely need updating in the not too distant future?
+Would you rather move into a home that was already future-proofed with the latest technology or one that would soon need updating?

-A property would be more appealing to 28% of people if it had connected technology, according to Barclays, with 1 in 3 people saying a property with connected technology is worth more than one without.
+A property would be more appealing to 28% of people if it had connected technology, according to a 2015 Barclays survey

 3. Say goodbye to left-on lights and heating